funnyzak/next-starter/README.md

 ## Features

-- With Tailwind CSS and PostCSS for styling
+- With Tailwind CSS and PostCSS for styling;
+- With TypeScript for type checking;
+- With ESLint and Prettier for code linting;
+- With Lint Staged and Husky for pre-commit linting;

 ## Getting Started